Please ensure Javascript is enabled for purposes of website accessibility

 Small-cap stocks are a special breed.
 They’re almost always unknown names, and institutional sponsorship tends to be very low.
 But if you do your research well, and you are patient, small-cap stock investing can be very profitable.

-Readers of Cabot Small-Cap Confidential, for example, who bought stock in a little company that makes devices for the treatment of peripheral vascular disease just seven months ago, are now looking at profits of over 44%.
+Readers of Cabot Small-Cap Confidential, for example, who bought stock in a little company that specializes in cloud and automation software just two months ago, are now looking at profits of over 40%.

 In choosing good small-cap stocks, the fundamental story is paramount; the numbers and chart are secondary.